-3.2a(1).
+3.1a(1).
+Social media and web-based technologies are a growing mode of gaining insight into how students and stakeholders perceive all aspects of your involvement with them.
 Your customer listening methods might include social media and web-based technologies.
 Listening through social media may include monitoring comments on social media outlets you moderate and on those you do not control.

-The customer life cycle begins in the product concept or pre-sale period and continues through all stages of your involvement with the customer.
+3.2a(1).
+The customer life cycle begins in the educational program and service concept and continues through all stages of your involvement with the student and stakeholder.
 These stages might include relationship building, the active business relationship, and an exit strategy, as appropriate.

-3.1b(2).Inidentifying product offerings, you should consider all the important characteristics of products and services and their performance throughout their full life cycle and the full consumption chain.
-The focus should be on features that affect customers' preference for and loyalty to you and your brand - for example, features that differentiate your products due to their unique or innovative nature or that differentiate them from competing offerings or other organizations' services.
-Those latter features might include price, reliability, planet friendly, value, delivery, timeliness, product customization, ease of use, customer or technical support, and the sales relationship.
-Key features might also consider how transactions occur and factors such as emerging technology and the privacy and security of customer data.
+3.1b(2).
+In identifying educational program offerings, you should consider all the important characteristics of products and services and their performance throughout their full life cycle and the full consumption chain.
+The focus should be on features that affect customers' preference for and loyalty to you and your brand - for example, features that differentiate your programs due to their unique or innovative nature or that differentiate them from competing offerings or other organizations' services.
+Those latter features might include price, reliability, planet friendly, value, delivery, timeliness, educational programs/ service customization, ease of use, student or technical support, and the sales relationship.
+Key features might also consider how transactions occur and factors such as emerging technology and the privacy and security of student and stakeholder data.